 Ensure your students know how and when they can contact their teachers and other key staff to get the support they need.

 Student engagement

-Give students collaborative learning opportunities.
-Ensure students know how you'll give them feedback.
-Have a plan for how you'll respond to student inactivity or nonengagement with their online training.
+- Give students collaborative learning opportunities. - Ensure students know how you'll give them feedback. - Plan for how you'll respond to student inactivity or non-engagement with their online training.

 Mode and method of assessment